MidAmerican Energy Company

-MidAmerican Energy Company is an energy company based in Des Moines, Iowa.
+MidAmerican Energy Company is an American energy company based in Des Moines, Iowa.
 Its service area includes almost two-thirds of Iowa, as well as portions of Illinois, South Dakota, and Nebraska.
 Its territory is wholly encompassed by the territory of the Midcontinent Independent System Operator.
 Major cities in MidAmerican Energy's service territory are Des Moines, Sioux City, Sioux Falls, Council Bluffs, Waterloo, Iowa City, and the Quad Cities.

 MidAmerican Energy Company is a subsidiary of Berkshire Hathaway Energy.

 History

 MidAmerican Energy was formed in 1995 by the merger of the Iowa-Illinois Gas and Electric Company, the main electric and gas provider for southeastern Iowa, with Midwest Resources, the main power provider for central and western Iowa.
 Midwest Resources in turn, was formed in 1990 by the merger of Midwest Energy and Iowa Resources.
 Midwest Energy was the holding company for Iowa Public Service company (IPS), the main power provider for northwestern Iowa, while Iowa Resources was the holding company for Iowa Power and Light Company, the main power provider for central and southwestern Iowa.

 By 2017, the company had 760,000 electric customers and over 740,000 natural gas customers.